Wojciech Tworek

 • Setting Time for Torah Study in R. Shneur Zalman of Liady’s Thought, „AJS Review” 38 (2014), nr 1, s.
 29–57.

-III.
+IV.
 Rozdziały w publikacjach zbiorowych

 • Migdar u-zeman be-chitwe rabi Szneur Zalman mi-Ladi, [w:] Habad Hasidism.
 History, Theology and Image, Collected Articles, red.
 Jonatan Meir, Gadi Sagiv, Jerusalem 2016, s.
 57–76 [po hebrajsku].

-V. Tłumaczenia
+VI.
+Tłumaczenia

 • The Ringelblum Archive.
 Underground Archive of the Warsaw Ghetto, vol. 2: Accounts from Borderlands, 1939–1941, red.
 Andrzej Żbikowski, tłum. z języka polskiego: Anna Brzostowska, Jerzy Giebułtowski, Katarzyna Gucio; tłum. z języka jidysz: Jennifer Bell, Vincent Homolka, Daniel Kennedy, Fleur Kuhn, Dianne Levitin, Barry Smerin, Wojciech Tworek, Elena Watson, Rebecca Wolpe, Warszawa 2019.